osisoft/Edge-Data-Store-Docs/Beta2/SDS/SDS_Streams.md

 - ExtrapolationMode
 - PropertyOverrides

-Note that modifying Indexes will result in re-indexing all of the stream's data for each additional secondary index.
+**Note:** Modifying Indexes will result in re-indexing all of the stream's data for each additional secondary index.

 For more information on secondary indexes, see [Indexes](#indexes).